ianyepan/tron-legacy-emacs-theme/README.md

 ## Invoking theme:

-Put this file in "~/.emacs.d/themes/"
+Simply put this file in "~/.emacs.d/themes/"

-Add these 2 lines in you init file:
+Then add these 2 lines in you init file:

     (add-to-list 'custom-theme-load-path "~/.emacs.d/themes/")
     (load-theme `tron t)

+You're good to go!

 ## Screenshots:
 ### JavaScript, Emacs Lisp, NeoTree